dd-ix/website-content/content/text_blocks/peering.policy.en.md

 - peers require to have a physical connection to one of DD-IX point of presence
 - only a single static MAC-address is allowed to be used on a peering port (single port or LAG)
-- peers must never route the peering prefix via IGP nor EGP
+- peers must never route or announce the peering prefix via IGP nor EGP
 - peers are only allowed to use assigned L3 addresses on the peering broadcast domain
 - peers must be authorized to announce at least one DFZ routable prefix that comply with the filters of the DD-IX route servers